British police probe lockdown parties in new blow to PM Johnson | Law-Order

 British police probe lockdown parties in new blow to PM Johnson

-British police said on Tuesday they had opened an investigation into possible COVID-19 lockdown breaches at Boris Johnson's Downing Street office and residence, the latest blow to a prime minister facing growing calls to resign.
+British police said on Tuesday they would investigate allegations of lockdown parties at Boris Johnson's Downing Street official residence, as media said an internal report that could determine his future might be published very soon.
 Johnson is fighting for his political life after allegations that he and staff partied at the heart of the British government in breach of rules they had themselves imposed to fight the coronavirus pandemic.

-British police said on Tuesday they had opened an investigation into possible COVID-19 lockdown breaches at Boris Johnson's Downing Street office and residence, the latest blow to a prime minister facing growing calls to resign.
+British police said on Tuesday they would investigate allegations of lockdown parties at Boris Johnson's Downing Street official residence, as media said an internal report that could determine his future might be published very soon.

 Johnson is fighting for his political life after allegations that he and staff partied at the heart of the British government in breach of rules they had themselves imposed to fight the coronavirus pandemic.
 Revelations of revelry including boozy parties in Downing Street, suitcases of supermarket alcohol, a broken children's swing, a wine fridge and jokes by staff about how to present such parties to reporters, have hammered Johnson's ratings.